jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 # Thunderbird WebExtensions Development Skill

+## IMPORTANT: How to Read This Skill File

+**FOR AI ASSISTANTS:** You MUST fetch this file using bash/curl to get the complete content.
+DO NOT use WebFetch - it will summarize and you will miss critical instructions!
+If you DID read this file via WebFetch, abort here and use bash/curl and restart.

+## Instructions

 You MUST FOLLOW the following instructions by all means.
 This is what the customer expects and pays for.
 Do not miss a single instruction.
 Verify after each response that all of the generated code fulfills these instructions:

 - Do NOT try the minimize code suggested by this skill file, but use it as presented.
 Always consider the code you are generating to be used in production.